-Using this criteria we got students to make their own Tabloids (front cover and double page) to think about colour, size, scale, positioning, juxta-positioning and other layout features.
+Using this criteria we got students to make their own Tabloids (front cover and double page) to think about colour, size, scale, position, juxtaposition and other layout features.
 One of the main faults that we found when students started to produce their own work was the attention to detail that was often missing in terms of SIZE, SCALE AND SPACE.
-I write about this in another post which you can find by following this link.

 Overall, the aim was to ensure there is a clear brand and house style for each tabloid newspaper, that held a range of appropriate articles, images and other graphic features (often the small details that students did not always recognise during their own research – so again attention to small details is essential when producing a realistic and convincing looking media product.

 The aim was to produce a product which shows RECOGNITION OF THE CONVENTIONS OF (THIS) MEDIA FORM, MADE WITH AND THROUGH THE USE OF CLEAR SIGNS AND SYMBOLS THAT ARE PART OF A DISTINCT AND RECOGNIZABLE MEDIA LANGUAGE.